bresilla/project_2_robond/README.md

     return N
 ```

-So for the first run, it will save the transformation matrix, then every other time, it will check if it exist, if yes, takes that and uses, if not, makes the intensive calculations.
+For the first run, it will save the transformation matrix, then every other time, it will check if it exist, if yes, takes that and uses, if not, makes the intensive calculations.

-Because the robot can be 'kinematically-decoupled' i separated even the FK in 1-3 joints and 3-6, then multiplied together to get end-effector-
+Because the robot can be 'kinematically-decoupled' i separated even the Forward Kinematics (FK) in 1-3 joints and 3-6, then multiplied together to get end-effector position.

 ```python
 T0_3 = pickleit(T0_1*T1_2*T2_3, "T0_3.pckl")